-Explore the best trails in West Virginia with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails in West Virginia with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 dogs on leash

 Steep!!
 This trail is straight up and down.
 The only downside is the trail isn't clearly marked at the end of the blue trail.
 If you look right then you see a wood plank with 2 red marks, then left you see a plank with 1 red mark.
 One is going to lead you out of the trail, and the other is going to lead to the scenic over look which is in and out.
 They also don't have a sign for this.
 Looking at your phone for a map is not a good idea, it appears that the trail as a way down from the overlook it doesn't, you have to turn around and go back up a steep hill, this was frustrating.

 Overall a great hike, strenuous and steep but great views from the top!
 Parking was fine at the trail head but was filled when we left. we arrived around noon and the trail had quite a few people, but not too crazy except at the view points.
 I will probably try to make an effort to get on the trail earlier.
 Great history, awesome fort and wall structures.

 Excellent hike that really makes you work for it.
 Parking in Harpers Ferry, especially in the summertime, is slim to none.
 Would recommend taking the park shuttle in, that's what they prefer anyway.
 It's a small historic town and people do actually live there, so they have to park.
 There are a multitude of different views from the top, each incredible.
 If you want to avoid large crowds and school groups, avoid going May-September.
 Also, this trail is actually in Maryland and views WV and VA.